“Yet Another Theft From A Cryptocurrency Exchange” – Forbes.com

 - FOLIA (fear of losing it all, i.e. panic selling)

 I’m sure you’ve heard the saying “only invest what you can afford to lose”.
 There’s a reason why sayings like this exist: they are true.
 Disregard them at your peril.
 Cryptocurrency is high risk, with massive volatility and a number of security concerns.
 Any investment decisions should be carefully considered by the individual.
 Knowing you can live without that money should it disappear will do wonders for your sense of security.
 If you can’t bear to watch your investment drop to less than half its value in a matter of days (or hours), maybe crypto isn’t for you.
-Don’t put all your money into crypto.
-Diversify into less risky assets such as stocks and bonds may be worth looking into.
-If your investment increases in price and becomes scarily large, take profit.
+Diversification is a useful tool – less risky assets such as stocks and bonds may be worth looking into.
+If your investment increases in price and becomes scarily large, perhaps consider rebalancing your portfolio.
 Keep an eye on the bigger picture: having a life that revolves solely around your crypto investment is something few people can handle.

-Don’t succumb to FOMO.
-That is, don’t give into temptation and buy when coins are mooning (skyrocketing in price).
+Many new investors succumb to FOMO.
+That is, they give into temptation and buy when coins are mooning (skyrocketing in price).
 Blockchain is here to stay and you will not miss out if you invest rationally.
 If you succumb to FOMO, chances are you will buy at ATH (all time high) and the next day your investment will be worth half what you paid.
-Similarly, don’t give in to FOLIA.
-Panic selling only locks in your losses.
+Similarly, many investors give in to FOLIA.
+Panic selling only locks in losses.
 If you DYOR and invested wisely, the price will likely bounce back in the future.
 You may have heard the wise saying “buy the rumor, sell the news”.
 It’s surprising how many people do the opposite.

 I hope after reading this article that you have gained a new appreciation for the concept of security.
 In particular, that you’ll agree it’s much more than using a strong password or hardware wallet.
 Remember, you are in control.
 Continue to educate yourself on the risks, determine your risk tolerance, and keep an eye on the bigger picture.
 It’s a powerful strategy if you choose to properly embrace it.